A Decision Making Framework for Recommended Maintenance of Road Segments: Abstract

 \section{Abstract}

-With the rapid development of global road transportation, countries worldwide have completed the construction of road networks.
-However, the ensuing challenge lies in the maintenance of existing roads.
-It is well-known that countries allocate limited budgets to road maintenance projects, and road management departments face difficulties in making scientifically informed maintenance decisions.
-Therefore, integrating various artificial intelligence decision-making techniques to thoroughly explore historical maintenance data and adapt them to the context of road maintenance scientific decision-making has become an urgent issue.
-This integration aims to provide road management departments with more scientific tools and evidence for decision-making.
-The framework proposed in this paper primarily addresses the following four issues: 1) predicting the pavement performance of various routes, 2) determining the prioritization of maintenance routes, 3) making maintenance decisions based on the evaluation of the effects of past maintenance, and considering comprehensive technical and management indicators, and 4) determining the prioritization of maintenance sections based on the maintenance effectiveness and recommended maintenance effectiveness.
-By tackling these four problems, the framework enables intelligent decision-making for the optimal maintenance plan and maintenance sections, taking into account limited funding and historical maintenance management experience.
+Due to limited budgets allocated for road maintenance projects in various countries, road management departments face difficulties in making scientific maintenance decisions.
+This paper aims to provide road management departments with more scientific decision tools and evidence.
+The framework proposed in this paper mainly has the following four innovative points: 1) Predicting pavement performance deterioration levels of road sections as decision basis rather than accurately predicting specific indicator values; 2) Determining maintenance route priorities based on multiple factors; 3) Making maintenance plan decisions by establishing deep reinforcement learning models to formulate predictive strategies based on past maintenance performance evaluations, while considering both technical and management indicators; 4) Determining repair section priorities according to actual and suggested repair effects.
+By resolving these four issues, the framework can make intelligent decisions regarding optimal maintenance plans and sections, taking into account limited funds and historical maintenance management experiences.